ruanklein/synapseq/README.md

 ## Compilation

-For users who prefer to compile from source, please follow the [Compilation](docs/COMPILE.md) instructions.
+For users who prefer to compile from source, please follow the [Compilation](COMPILE.md) instructions.

 ## Documentation

-For detailed information on all features and advanced usage, see the [USAGE.md](docs/USAGE.md) file.
+For detailed information on all features and advanced usage, see the [SynapSeq Docs](https://synapseq.org/docs) site.

 ## Go Library